What are Kotatsu and Chabudai?

 In this guide, you shall learn everything you need to know about these tables.
 The two types of tables don’t have much difference.

-The Chabudai gets used during the warm season, while the Kotatsu is only functional during the cold weather.
+The Chabudai is used during the warm season, while the Kotatsu is only functional during the cold weather.
+Often used for varying activities, including meals, studies, and tea ceremonies, it can be folded and stored, saving space when not in use.

 Let’s evaluate each table for a better understanding.